SwagpoolHQ/discord-analytics-bot/README.md

 ## Features

-### 📤 Links
+### Track and rank your Discord links.
-- Create branded links.
+- Never hit the Discord limits.
+Create an unlimited number of links.
-- Measure acquisition by links.
-- Rank best performing links.

-### 📣 Ambassadors
+- Leaderboard and stats for :
+  - 📣 your marketing campaigns,
-- Create an ambassador program.
+  - 🤝 your ambassador programs,
-- Measure acquisition by ambassadors
-- Rank best performing ambassadors.

-### 🤝 Referrals
-- Create a referrals program.
-- Measure acquisition by members.
-- Rank best performing members.
+  - 👤 your referrer member.
+ - Performance over ⏱️ 1 day, 7 days, 1 month, 3 months.
+ - Minimal permissions required (ongoing).

-### 👤 Members profiles
+### View your Members profiles
-- View members contributions
-- Explore members history
+- Understand your Members.
+Referrer, Account's age, number of message sent...
-- Rank best performing contributors
+- Rank your members by :

-### 📈 Post Analytics
+   - 👤 referrals.
+   - 💎 contributions. (ongoing)
+- Performance over ⏱️ last day, last week, last month.

+### Measure Posts performance
-- Measure reactions by post (ongoing)
+- Measure reactions by post (ongoing).

-### ⚙️ Customisation
+### Customisation
-- Set your onboarding channel
+- Set your onboarding channel.

 ## Todo